Chocolate Peanut Clusters--Delicious and Easy No-Bake Cookies

 - Combine chips, marshmallows, and butter in a large pot and set on very low heat on stove element.

 - Add coffee.
 Stir until completely melted and smooth.

 - Remove from heat and stir in nuts.

-- Use a teaspoon and drop cluster cookies on buttered foil-lined pan and place in fridge until set.
+- Use a teaspoon and drop cookies on a buttered foil-lined pan and place in fridge until set.

-Store cookies in tin in fridge or freezer.
+Store cookies in a tin in the fridge or freezer.

 © 2007 Athlyn Green